Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 Mind provides mental health support for patients and information for health professionals on certain migrant groups in the UK.

-Meri Yaadain have produced language leaflets and audio clips in South Asian languages about dementia within South Asian Communities.
+Meri Yaadain have produced language leaflets and audio clips in South Asian languages about dementia and COVID-19.

 The Alzheimer’s Society publishes certain publications about dementia in a range of languages.